The Butlers of Inishowen, Ireland

 Arcelli Clemons).
 (Born July 15, 1835 in Litchfield)

-CT.
-Thus Robert Butler who had been living in Mauch Chunk, PA
+Thus Robert Butler who had been living in Mauch Chunk, PA went

-went back to Litchfield, CT to marry Louise Clemmons and then
+back to Litchfield, CT to marry Louise Clemmons and then both

-both returned to Mauch Chunk, PA.
-My assumption is that there
+returned to Mauch Chunk, PA.
+My assumption is that there are

-This is probably not the Robert Q. Butler that attended the U.
+This is not the Robert Q. Butler that attended the U. S. Military

 Edgar Twining Butler was one of the sons of Robert Q. Butler.
 He